New physics in multi-electron muon decays: Standard Model decays:

 We estimate the branching ratios for $\mu \rightarrow 3e \bar{\nu}\nu$ and $\mu \rightarrow 5e \bar{\nu}\nu$ decays using \textsc{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} to leading order in $G_F$ and $\alpha$.
 We find

 where the quoted uncertainty is from the MC only.
-The uncertainties in the masses and couplings are not taken into account\footnote{The SM input parameters are $m_\mu = 105.658$~MeV, $\alpha^{-1}(\mu = 0) = 137.036$, $G_F = 1.16638 \times 10^{-5}$~GeV$^{-2}$, and $ \Gamma_\mu = 2.99598 \times 10^{-16}$~MeV~\cite{ParticleDataGroup:2022pth}.}.
-The $\muthreeeSMfull$ process has already been studied previously since it is an important background to the main physics goal of the Mu3e experiment, the search for neutrinoless $\mu^+\to e^+e^+e^-$ decays.
+The electron mass is included to avoid infrared divergences, but the uncertainties in the masses and couplings are not taken into account.\footnote{The SM input parameters are $m_\mu = 105.658$~MeV, $m_e = 510.999$~keV, $\alpha^{-1}(\mu = 0) = 137.036$, $G_F = 1.16638 \times 10^{-5}$~GeV$^{-2}$, and $ \Gamma_\mu = 2.99598 \times 10^{-16}$~MeV~\cite{ParticleDataGroup:2022pth}.} The $\muthreeeSMfull$ process has already been calculated previously~\cite{Fael:2016yle,Pruna:2016spf,Banerjee:2020rww} since it is an important background to the main physics goal of the Mu3e experiment, the search for neutrinoless $\mu^+\to e^+e^+e^-$ decays.
 It is also of interest in connection with the $\mu^+\to \overline\nu_\mu \nu_e e^+\gamma_d \to \overline\nu_\mu \nu_e e^+e^+e^-$ dark sector mode, where an additional vector particle ({\em e.g.} the dark photon) is radiated in the decay process \cite{Echenard:2014lma}.
 The analysis of sensitivity to $\gamma_d$ has been performed by the Mu3e collaboration~\cite{Perrevoort:2018okj}.
 In addition, it is expected that the SM rate, \cref{eq:SM3e}, previously studied in \cite{SINDRUM:1985vbg}, will be observed with enormous statistics.

 The SM 5$e$ mode, \cref{eq:SM5e}, has not been calculated/discussed before, to the best of our knowledge.
 The rate is very small, but perhaps not hopeless with the statistics planned to be collected by Mu3e.
 The $\mu \to 5e2\nu$ decay occurs at order $\Gamma \propto {\mathcal O}(G_F^2 \alpha^4)$, where $G_F$ is the Fermi constant.
 The corresponding partial decay width, $\Gamma\sim {\mathcal O}(10^{-19}\,{\rm eV})$, would be the smallest measured decay rate involving the second and third-generation particles.